Stridsvagn69420/Stridsvagn69420/README.md

 - Bisexual 💗💜💙
 - Rust enjoyer 🦀
 - Home Datacenter Admin™️
-- I use Arch and Void, btw.
+- I use Arch, btw.
+Interested in Void Linux and NixOS.

 <!-- TODO: Add some more stuff here, e.g. hardware and software -->